 An active ingredient called Hydrogen Peroxide within the solution makes contact with peroxidases and catalases (essentially bad bacteria enzymes) present in tissues (gums) and saliva, which causes the rapid release of oxygen.

-The reaction that takes place create a mechanical cleansing which flushes out mouth debris, and helps in facilitate healing and alleviates discomfort caused by minor mouth and gum irritations, such as aphthous ulcers.
+The reaction that takes place creates a mechanical cleansing which flushes out mouth debris, and helps in facilitate healing and alleviates discomfort caused by minor mouth and gum irritations, such as aphthous canker sores.

 - CloSYS Original Unflavored Mouthwash (view on Amazon)

-Your mouth is very sensitive when you have an ulcer, so whilst you may be able to withstand some discomfort, it would be nice if those products that are supposed to help treat the ulcer did not feel like they were in fact irritating them.
+Your mouth is very sensitive when you have a canker sore, so whilst you may be able to withstand some discomfort, it would be nice if those products that are supposed to help treat the canker sore did not feel like they were in fact irritating them.

 Whit the use of the American Dental Association accepted CloSYS original and unflavoured mouthwash you can be assured of pain free use.